Date of Last Update

 Export Policy As PDF

+3.1.4 Academic Governance.
 The University Academic Senate (UAS) is the highest faculty governance body.
 It has the authority to deal with any academic issue or faculty concern.
 It makes recommendations to the Provost and/or the President.
 Senate membership consists of faculty members elected from and by the faculty of each College and the University Libraries, and students selected by the Student Senate, including the President of the Student Senate.
 The Provost and designees and the Deans (of any rank) are members ex officio, non-voting.

-UAS Faculty Membership: Faculty membership for each college and the library will be determined by the following formula:
+UAS Faculty Membership: Faculty membership for each

 1-19 faculty = 1 member